MadsAtWeldit/WeldIT-drawing/README.md

 `git clone https://github.com/MadsAtWeldit/WeldIT-drawing.git`

 Then run this command
-`cd WeldIT-drawing && npm i && npx tsc && live-server`
+`cd WeldIT-drawing && npm i && npx tsc && npx live-server`

 And that's it.
 The application should now be running in your browser and you are free to experiment and test things out on your local copy.